Buy a Ledger on Amazon: How to Know It’s Safe

 Owning crypto means controlling the private keys for your blockchain addresses – if anyone else can access those keys, consider your assets gone.
 So how you secure them will define the security of your valuable crypto assets.

-So the only way of truly securing your private keys is by ensuring they are never online, and this is exactly what the Ledger hardware wallet does.
-The keys (and seed phrase) are generated offline from the beginning, within the device; they are secured within the device at all times; and even when you’re transacting with an online platform, the transaction is signed within your Ledger Nano, and not online.
+So the only way of truly securing your private keys is by ensuring they are never online.
+This is exactly what the Ledger hardware wallet does.
+The keys (and seed phrase) are generated offline from the beginning, within the device; they are secured within the device at all times.
+Even when you’re transacting with an online platform, the transaction is signed within your Ledger device, and not online.
 All of this means that your keys are never, ever online – and they are completely out of reach of hackers.

 Trusting Your Hardware Wallet is Essential